aleflocco/turboSMTP/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Configure your WordPress to send e-mails using your personal e-mail via SMTP.
+Configure your WordPress to send e-mails using your personal e-mail via turboSMTP.

 == Description ==

-Configure your WordPress to send e-mails using your personal e-mail via SMTP.
+Configure your WordPress to send e-mails using your personal e-mail via tirboSMTP.

-Often useful when your WordPress does not send emails.

-This happens because your server does not allow sending emails via PHP.
+Based on "MY SMTP WP" by Valerio Souza

 = Usage =